2025 Durand Cup

-The 2025 Durand Cup (also known as IndianOil Durand Cup due to sponsorship ties with the Indian Oil Corporation) was the 134th edition of Durand Cup, the oldest football tournament in Asia, and the fourth edition since it was supported by the Asian Football Confederation.
+The 2025 Durand Cup (also known as the IndianOil Durand Cup due to sponsorship ties with the Indian Oil Corporation) was the 134th edition of the Durand Cup, the oldest football tournament in Asia, and the fourth edition since it was supported by the Asian Football Confederation.
 The tournament is hosted by the Durand Football Tournament Society in co-operation with the AIFF, Eastern Command of the Indian Armed Forces and the Government of West Bengal, supported by the governments Assam, Meghalaya, Manipur and Jharkhand.

 NorthEast United was the defending champions, having defeated Mohun Bagan in the 2024 final.

 Teams

 The following teams had confirmed their participation.
 Initially, the Indonesian Army had assured to participate, but withdrew and was replaced by the Malaysian Armed Forces-MAFFA.